raj23manj/springBoot/jokesapp/README.md

     * @Component
     * @Repository

-# Annotaion used to declare a Spring Component inside Java configuration class
+# Annotation used to declare a Spring Component inside Java configuration class
   * @Bean

-# Annotaion used to access Spring Bean Lifecycle
+# Annotation used to access Spring Bean Lifecycle
   * @PostConstruct
   * @PreDestroy